Omid-Mohebi/AI-Driven-Sleep-Classification/README.md

 This repository contains a machine learning project aimed at classifying sleep stages based on EEG signal data.
 The dataset provided consists of 30-second EEG signal spectrograms, preprocessed into 51×59 matrices.
 The classification challenge is to identify five sleep stages: Wake (0), NREM1 (1), NREM2 (2), NREM3 (3), and REM (4).

+**🏆 Competition Winner**: This project won the **AI in Neuroscience Competition** held during the **3rd AI in Health Event** organized by the Neuroscience Committee of the AI in Health Congress.
+The competition focused on classifying sleep stages using EEG signals, and this solution was recognized as one of the top-performing models.

+---

 ## Problem Statement

 Sleep is a critical physiological process, and understanding its stages has significant implications for neuroscience, health, and medical diagnostics.
 Accurate classification of sleep stages from EEG signals can aid in diagnosing sleep disorders and improving health monitoring technologies.